Culture of Uttar Pradesh: Languages

 A 2023 survey of the linguistic diversity of Uttar Pradesh found 101 different languages in the region out of the 122 languages found across India.
-Hindi and Urdu are collectively spoken by 80% of the population, and Bohjpuri is also widely spoken.
-Five varieties of Hindi are found in the region: Awadhi, Braj Bhasha, Bundeli, Bagheli and Kanauji.
+Hindi and Urdu are collectively spoken by 80% of the population.
+Six varieties of Hindi are found in the region: Kauravi, Awadhi, Braj Bhasha, Bundeli, Bagheli and Kanauji.
+Bhojpuri is the second most spoken language in the state, spoken by 11% of the population.
+It is the native language of eastern Uttar Pradesh.

 Standard Hindi was declared the official language of Uttar Pradesh in 1968 and is widely spoken in the region today.
 As of 2025 legislators in Uttar Pradesh may also communicate in four of the widely-spoken native languages Awadhi, Bhojpuri, Bundeli, and Braj Bhasha while in session.
 Widely spoken among the Muslim population of Uttar Pradesh, Urdu was recognized as the second official language of the state in 1989, although the law limited its official use to specific contexts.

 Religion

 Uttar Pradesh is home to important Hindu, Muslim, and Buddhist holy sites and associated pilgrimages, including the holy city of Varanasi, the sacred Ganges river, and Mathura, regarded in some traditions as the birthplace of Krishna and Rama.

 An estimated 400 million pilgrims arrived in Prayagraj (Allahabad) to take part in the 2025 Maha Kumbha Mela, making it the world's biggest religious gathering.
 The event takes place once every 12 years, but smaller gatherings occur more frequently.

 Another significant Hindu pilgrimage site, Varanasi, is strongly associated with death and reincarnation.
 Mourners bring the ashes of loved ones to be scattered here, and those near death make the pilgrimage in hopes of dying in what they regard as the home of Lord Shiva.
 Although a variety of funerary traditions take place in Varanasi, it's common to carry the dead down the ghats to bathe in the Ganges prior to a funeral pyre.

 Holi celebrations also draw visitors to Uttar Pradesh with unique local traditions like the Lathmar Holi.
 The Lathmar Holi celebrates a story of the courtship of Krishna and Radha in which Radha and her friend drove the god from Barsana with sticks.
 Today, the residents of Barsana recreate this event, as the women hurl sticks at the men participating in the ritual.
+Chhath Puja is the biggest festival of eastern Uttar Pradesh.